playframework/playframework/documentation/manual/releases/release26/migration26/Migration26.md

 ### Calling `FakeRequest.withCookies` no longer updates the `Cookies` header

 Request cookies are now stored in a request attribute.
-Previously they were stored in the request's `Cookie` header `String`.
+Previously they were stored in the request's [`Cookie`](api/scala/play/api/mvc/Cookie.html header `String`.
 This required encoding and decoding the cookie to the header whenever the cookie changed.

-Now that cookies are stored in request attributes updating the cookie will change the new cookie attribute but not the `Cookie` HTTP header.
+Now that cookies are stored in request attributes updating the cookie will change the new cookie attribute but not the [`Cookie`](api/scala/play/api/mvc/Cookie.html HTTP header.
 This will only affect your tests if you're relying on the fact that calling `withCookies` will update the header.

-If you still need the old behavior you can still use `Cookies.encodeCookieHeader` to convert the `Cookie` objects into an HTTP header then store the header with `FakeRequest.withHeaders`.
+If you still need the old behavior you can still use [`]Cookies.encodeCookieHeader`](api/scala/play/api/mvc/Cookies$.html#encodeCookieHeader\(cookies:Seq[play.api.mvc.Cookie]):String) to convert the [`Cookie`](api/scala/play/api/mvc/Cookie.html) objects into an HTTP header then store the header with `FakeRequest.withHeaders`.

 ### `play.api.mvc.Security.username` (Scala API), `session.username` changes